finnt2192/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment1.md

 I also learnt about the importance of analog computers:

-Analog computers laid the groundwork for modern computing techniques and helped solve complex mathmatical problems in a time where digital computers were unable to.
+Analog computers laid the groundwork for modern computing techniques and helped solve complex mathematical problems in a time where digital computers were unable to.